PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 # 18
-# Leveraging Open-Source Frameworks and Libraries
+# Leveraging Open-Source Frameworks

-So far, we have learned the fundamentals of ASP.NET Core Web API.
-ASP.NET Core is a very powerful framework that provides a comprehensive set of features to build Web APIs.
-We also introduced some practices and patterns that can help us to build better Web APIs.
+So far, we have learned the fundamentals of ASP.NET Core web API.
+ASP.NET Core is a very powerful framework that provides a comprehensive set of features to build web APIs.
+We also introduced some practices and patterns that can help us to build better web APIs.
 However, to implement a real-world web API, we still need some additional features, such as multi-tenancy, audit logging, and layered architecture.
 We can implement these features ourselves, but it will take a lot of time and effort.
 Fortunately, we do not need to reinvent the wheel.
 Many open-source frameworks and libraries can help us to build web API applications more efficiently.
 There is a Chinese saying: "To do a good job, one must first sharpen one's tools."
 We already have a good tool, ASP.NET Core, and now we will learn how to use other tools to build web APIs.

 In this chapter, we will introduce some popular open-source frameworks and libraries that can help us build web APIs efficiently following the best practices.
 These frameworks include the following: